 A TikTok of Highland Cow Cuddling at Baslow Edge sparks Highland Cow Experience to launch national campaign!

-For Coo Campaign - Call out irresponsible countryside visitors who approach Highland Cow and other livestock
+For Coo Campaign - Call out irresponsible countryside visitors who try to touch Highland Cows and other livestock

-The Peak District National Park Authority has issued a fresh warning to visitors, advising them to steer clear of cows amid a wave of social media videos showing people hugging Highland cattle.
+The Peak District National Park Authority has also released a fresh warning to its visitors, advising them to steer clear of cows amid a wave of social media videos showing people hugging Highland cattle.

 As previously reported, cattle grazing near Baslow Edge have become something of a tourist attraction in recent years, with many passers-by seeing the shaggy-haired fold as photogenic subjects for holiday snaps.